spsc83/cv/content/project/dongyingapp/index.md

 ---
 title: Dongying e-Card
 summary: Dongying e-Card is a mobile app project that can help people in Dongying Shandong, China register to see doctors, scan QRcode to pay, pay for property fees, utilities, and so on.
+As a project manager, I led a 10 people developing team.
+I was responsible for designing the prototype of Dongying e-Card, and software interface integration with the Social Security Administration, library, hospital, and other institutions in Dongying Shandong, China.
 tags:
 - app
 date: "2018-04-27T00:00:00Z"